bshafer93/ByteChat/README.md

 # ByteChatClient
 This is my attempt to a make a client/server chat application.

+The server implementation can be found here https://github.com/bshafer93/ByteChatServer

 ## Implemented
 Implementations include:
 * Client/Server Network architecture
-  * Custom Packet class
+  * Custom packet class
 * Opengl based interface
-  * input helped by glfw
-* Multithreaded interface
+* Multithreaded using std::async

 ## Technologies
 Byte Chat was created with: